 The Dictation Capture Process

-- Our Talk It mobile app includes 2 factor authentication
+- Our Talk It Mobile application includes identity verification

 - Our dictation hotline requires a registered phone number or unique PIN before dictation